An

 Took a class or 2 there

-Then on to Carroll College, Waukesha, WI
+Then.
+I went on to the Carroll College, Waukesha, WI

 May-1988